BaselLaserMouse/LaserControl/README.md

 * v0.9.00 - More fine-grained options for setting AOM modes.
 Tested with laser.
 * v0.9.50 - Settings load and save from disk.
 * v0.10.50 - Insert current RF power into table, produce reasonable interpolated value if necessary, plot to show RF power (can be converted into something fancier fairly easily).
-* v0.11.0 - Add sub-class laser GUI that will be attached to ScanImage
+* v0.11.00 - Add sub-class laser GUI that will be attached to ScanImage
+* v0.13.00 - Tie up loose ends and start work on full GUI for AOM.